-The Lean Six Sigma Black Belts are the experts of quality management.
-Reaching this level gives you the power to conduct your own Six Sigma training and also qualifies you to lead projects.
+The Lean Six Sigma Black Belts are the experts in quality management.
+Reaching this level gives you the power to conduct your own Six Sigma training and qualifies you to lead projects.
 Black belts are change agents.
-They are the dedicated problem solvers who have high proficiency in project management including statistical analysis and team dynamics.
-To apply for the Six Sigma Black Belt, you must have a minimum of 2 years working experience.
+They are dedicated problem solvers with high proficiency in project management, including statistical analysis and team dynamics.
+To apply for the Six Sigma Black Belt, you must have at least two years of working experience.
 Also, completing the Six Sigma Green Belt Certification is a prerequisite.

 - Duration: 180 minutes

 - Passing Part A is prerequisite

 - Contains project submission of 50 marks